 An integral part of determining the optimal power allocation is to understand the power-to-frequency relationship.
-This relationship differs for DFS, DVFS and DVFS+DFS, and also differs based on the workload in use.
+This relationship differs for DFS, DVFS, and DVFS+DFS, and also differs based on the workload in use.
 Unfortunately, the functional form of the power-to-frequency relationship is not well studied in the literature.
 The servers we use support all three voltage and frequency scaling mechanisms and therefore can be used to study the power-to-frequency relationships.
-In this section, we present our measurements depicted in Figs. 2(a) and (b) showing the functional relationship between power allocated to a server and it's frequency for the LINPACK [11] workload.
+In this section, we present our measurements depicted in Figs. 2(a) and (b) showing the functional relationship between power allocated to a server and its frequency for the LINPACK [13] workload.
 We generalize the functional form of the power-to-frequency relationship to other workloads in Section 6 (See Figs. 8 and 10).
 Throughout we assume a homogeneous server farm.

-We use the tools developed in [15] to limit the maximum power allocated to each server.
+We use the tools developed in [17] to limit the maximum power allocated to each server.
 Limiting the maximum power allocated to a server is usually referred to as capping the power allocated to a server.
-We use LINPACK jobs with no inter-arrival time between them to ensure that the server is always occupied by the workload.
-By running jobs back-to-back, we ensure that the server is running at the specified power cap value.
+We run LINPACK jobs back-to-back to ensure that the server is always occupied by the workload, and that the server is running at the specified power cap value.
 Hence, the power values we observe will be the peak power values for the specified workload.
 Recall from Section 2 that the voltage and frequency scaling mechanisms have certain discrete performance points (in terms of frequency) at which the server can operate.
 At each of these performance points, the server consumes a certain amount of power for a given workload.
 By quickly dithering between available performance states, we can ensure that the server never consumes more than the set power cap value.
 In this way, we also get the best performance from the server for the given power cap value.
 Note that when we say power, we mean the system-level power which includes the power consumed by the processor and all other components within the server.

 Fig. 2(a) illustrates the power-to-frequency curves obtained for LINPACK using DFS and DVFS.
 From the figure, we see that the power-to-frequency relationship for both DFS and DVFS is almost linear.
 It may seem surprising that the power-to-frequency relationship for DVFS looks like a linear plot.
-This is opposite to what is widely suggested in the literature for the processor power-to-frequency relationship, which is cubic [10].
-The reason why the server power-to-frequency relationship is linear can be explained by two interrelated factors.
-First, manufacturers usually settle on a limited number of allowed voltage levels (or performance states), which results in less-than-ideal relationship between power and frequency in practice.
+This is opposite to what is widely suggested in the literature for the processor power-to-frequency relationship, which is cubic [11].
+The reason why the server powerto-frequency relationship is linear can be explained by two interrelated factors.
+First, manufacturers usually settle on a limited number of allowed voltage levels (or performance states), which results in a less-than-ideal relationship between power and frequency in practice.
 Second, DVFS is not applied on many components at the system level.
 For example, power consumption in memory remains proportional to the number of references to memory per unit time, which is only linearly related to the frequency of the processor.
 Thus, the power-to-frequency curve for both DFS and DVFS can be approximated as a linear function.
-Using the terminology introduced in Section 2, we approximate the speed (or frequency) of the server, s GHz, as a function of the power allocated to it, \mathcal{P} Watts, as:
+Using the terminology introduced in Section 2, we approximate the server speed (or frequency), s GHz, as a function of the power allocated to it, \mathcal{P} Watts, as: